By Priority — Quick Answer

 South Africa (Madikwe or Eastern Cape)

-Malaria-free regions are the differentiator for families with young children.
+Malaria-free regions are the deciding factor for families with young children.
 South Africa's Madikwe Game Reserve and Eastern Cape private reserves (Shamwari, Kwandwe) are Big Five malaria-free destinations.
-Tanzania and Kenya require malaria prophylaxis for children.
-Some Tanzania lodges accept children 7+ but age restrictions are common — families often find themselves constrained in lodge choice.
-South Africa also offers child-specific programming (junior ranger programs) that Tanzania and Kenya generally don't.
+Tanzania and Kenya require malaria prophylaxis, which some pediatricians discourage for under-6s.
+Many Tanzania lodges enforce minimum age restrictions (often 7+ or 12+) that constrain lodge choice.
+South Africa lodges typically accept younger children and offer junior ranger programmes that Tanzania and Kenya generally don't.
 For families under 12, South Africa is the operationally simpler choice.

 Priority — Honeymoon